-When we learnt how to change the name of your iPhone, iPad, and Mac, it was all done on those devices themselves.
-Since your Apple watch is an accessory, albeit a powerful one, you need to change its name using your phone.
+When we learned how to change the name of your iPhone, iPad, and Mac, it was all done on those devices themselves.
+But what if you need to rename Apple Watch?
+Since it is an accessory, albeit a powerful one, you need to change its name using your phone.

-To do that, open your Apple Watch app on your iPhone and go to My Watch tab.
+Open your Apple Watch app on your iPhone and go to the My Watch tab.
 Next, proceed to General > About.
-Simply type in the new name for your watch and you are done!
+From here, you can easily change name on Apple Watch.

 How to change your Apple TV name

 Chances are, you’ve figured out how to rename your iPhone or iPad purely through clicking around your phone’s settings, but what about your Apple TV?
 You probably spend way less time idly browsing your Apple TV’s settings.
-Let us help you out there as well, because you can, in fact, change the name of your Apple TV, and we’ve learnt how.
+Let us help you out there as well, because you can, in fact, change Apple TV name, and we’ve learned how.

 Open TV Settings and go to General > About.
 There, you’ll be able to find the Name option.
 Type in your new name and select Done.

 And voila – your new Apple TV name is live!
 Renaming your Apple TV might not be the most urgent task, but if you have more than one in your home or live in an apartment building and your neighbor’s TVs show up when you browse devices in the vicinity, you may want to clearly distinguish your device from anybody else’s.

 Tip: If you are managing your Apple TV with the Home app, you can rename them in the app under Rooms menu.

 To rename Apple TV through the Home app on your iPhone, go to Rooms and select your device.
 Find the settings wheel icon at the bottom and click on it.
 Tap the name of your device to rename it.

 Now you know how to rename Apple TV.
 What’s next?
 Right!
 You might want to rename your MacBook.
 Let’s find out how to do that.